Comprehensive Guide to Chinese Coins: History, Types, Values

 Chinese Coins

-On this page we will talk about the Chinese coins but first let’s make a brief introduction.
+On this page, we will discuss Chinese coins; but first, let’s provide a brief introduction.

-The Chinese currency is called Renmimbi which literally means “currency of the people” and is the actual currency in use in the Republic of China.
+The Chinese currency is called Renminbi, which literally means ‘currency of the people’.
+It is the actual currency in use in the Republic of China.
 Now, the official abbreviation is CNY, while the commonly used abbreviation is RMB.

 Yuan in the popular Chinese language means “round” or alternatively “round coin”.
 This indication is a clear example of how the Chinese language has a very strong impact on the name of what is also the official currency.

 As for the symbols, in addition to those already seen, very often shops use a Y with two bars on top.
-This symbol is an indication of the price even if it is not recognized in a completely official way.
+This symbol indicates the price, even though it is not completely recognized officially.
 In fact, according to the Unicode coding system, this symbol would identify the Japanese currency Yen.

 History of the Chinese Coins